e-VITA/e-VITA-Documentation/dashboard-user-manual/README.md

 - _Device Name:_ the name chosen by the user and associated with the device during device registration phase.
 - _Device ID:_ an alphanumeric string associated with the device during device registration phase, generated and assigned internally by the e-VITA platform in order to uniquely identify the device.
 - _Information about the last measurement provided by the device:_ this section of the card shows the last measurement sent by the device (or, in the case of a device associated with a Cloud Service, the last measurement of the device taken from the relative external cloud service), if present.
-This information is obtained through a request to the Orion Context Broker (more information about this component in 1.2.2 paragraph).
-The last measurement is collected and saved in the Orion Context Broker only for two categories of devices: smart home sensors and wearable devices (more information about the device categories in the 2.5.1 paragraph).
+This information is obtained through a request to the Orion Context Broker.
+The last measurement is collected and saved in the Orion Context Broker only for two categories of devices: smart home sensors and wearable devices.
 The other device category, the Coaching Devices, on the other hand, do not provide measurements but exchange text messages with the e-VITA platform and them are, therefore, not stored within the Orion Context Broker.
 - A _Refresh_ button: this button allows the user to visualize the last updated measurement of the device, if its value has changed.

 ![alt tag](./img/Homepage_platform_section.png "Homepage platform section")

 ## Device page: devices management

 In the Devices page it is possible to view all the devices already registered by the user.
 The visualization of them on the page is organized through _cards_ graphic component_;_ in each of them the essential information and all the possible operations for the device are exposed.
-Figure 21 shows the e-VITA platform _Devices_ page.
+The Figure shows the e-VITA platform _Devices_ page.

 The basic information of the device shown on each card are the following:

 - _Device Name:_ The Name assigned by the user to the device during the registration phase.
-- _Device Type:_ the specific type of the device (go to 2.5.1 paragraph for the classification of the device types supported by the platform).
+- _Device Type:_ the specific type of the device.

 The possible operations on the device are the following:

 - _Delete:_ through this operation, the user will delete the specific device from the e-VITA platform and the related data in the Object Storage and the Orion Context Broker.
 More details on this operation in section 2.5.4.
 - _Details:_ through this operation, the user will be able to view a specific page where are included detailed information of the selected device and instructions for sending and/or reading the measurements.
-More details on this operation in 2.5.2 paragraph.
 - _Enable/disable:_ Through this operation, the user has the possibility to change the status of the device: by disabling it, the device information and previous collected data will remain saved in the e-VITA platform, but the device will be not able to send/receive data.
-More details on this operation in 2.5.3 paragraph.

 ![alt tag](./img/Devices_page.png "Devices page")